Privacy Notice for California Residents

 Student's Performance Data

 - Indirectly from you.
-For example, data generated from usage of ours services.
+For example, data we collect when you use our services

 - To provide, support, personalize, and develop our Website, products, and services.